ostis-apps/ostis-discrete-math/README.md

 ### Shortcuts

-The DM app also provides some shortcuts for commonly used commands:
+The app also provides a few shortcuts for commonly used commands:
 - `sb` is equivalent to `start --build`.
 - `sa` is equivalent to `start --build --save`.